 • To enthuse children in their learning, exposing them to the work of well known scientists, in order to promote a lifelong love of the subject.

 • Please open the following link to see our long term plan for Science.

 • Please open the following link to see the progression in knowledge and skills throughout the year groups.

 • Science is taught once a week in every year group.

 • Science is planned using the Working Scientifically and Topic related National Curriculum objectives.

-• Other resources are used to support the teaching of maths such as Twinkl planning.
+• Other resources are used to support the teaching of Science such as Whiterose planning.

-• We assess pupil progress through the end of topic Headstart year group assessment tests.
+• We assess pupil progress using the Whiterose end of block topic assessment tests.
 This information is used to make a judgement about achievement at the end of each topic and is reported to parents as Expected level or Not Expected level at the end of the school year.

 • Pupils’ work is evidenced in the Science workbooks.